 Amazon’s online store works despite its User Interface, and not because of it.

-Things such as pages doing a full refresh when adding filters, loading times where there shouldn’t be, buttons that are so small they’re hard to click or touch on mobile devices, opening every single menu and submenu is loads a new page etc.
+Things such as pages doing a full refresh when adding filters, loading times where there shouldn’t be, buttons that are so small they’re hard to click or touch on mobile devices, opening every single menu and submenu loads a new page etc.

-But this general lack of quality UI is widespread to all Amazon products, including Prime Video, Audible etc.
+This general lack of quality UI is widespread to all Amazon products, including Prime Video, Audible etc.

 In the Audible app, half the menu is built in natively, while the other half of the app is basically a web browser for opening Audible.com mobile pages.